Brightline: Collisions and incidents

-There are various reasons for Brightline's safety issues.
-As a joint WLRN/Miami Herald investigative report published in 2025 stated, "The Florida [Brightline] train runs almost entirely at street level, traverses crossings at high speeds, doesn't sound its horn along much of the route and cuts repeatedly through high-volume intersections."
+There are various reasons for the high number of collisions involving Brightline trains in Florida.
+As a joint WLRN/Miami Herald investigative report published in July 2025 stated, the train "runs almost entirely at street level, traverses crossings at high speeds, doesn't sound its horn along much of the route and cuts repeatedly through high-volume intersections."
 More specifically, the report noted that: